 Take some time to discover your Dosha and improve your over all health.

 | What's Your Dosha - |

-Ayurveda recognizes the uniqueness of the individual and it considers all three aspects of the person including the body, mind and spirit.
-It offers natural ways in treating disease, its prevention and to promote good health and longevity.
-It gives the person power to take control over their health, lifestyle and overall well-being.
+Ayurveda recognizes the uniqueness of the individual and considers all aspects of the person, including the body, mind, and spirit.
+It offers natural ways to treat disease, prevention, and promote good health and longevity.
+It gives the person the power to control their health, lifestyle, and overall well-being.

-Whereas in the West doctors look mainly to the physical body for answers to disease and isolate different organs for diagnosis, Ayurveda looks to the whole body and how every organ is related and works in unison.
-Ayurveda also recognizes that it is not just the physical body that can cause disease but how the mind and spirit can contribute to create an imbalance leading to physical and emotional ailments.
+Whereas in the West, doctors look mainly to the physical body for answers to disease and isolate different organs for diagnosis, Ayurveda looks to the whole body and how every organ is related and works in unison.
+Ayurveda also recognizes that it is not just the physical body that can cause disease but how the mind and spirit can contribute to creating an imbalance leading to physical and emotional ailments.

-Pitta Dosha is responsible for mental functions like intelligence, confidence and organization.
-Pitta is also responsible for emotions such as joy, happiness, anger and jealousy.
-It controls all of the digestive functions, digestive enzymes and rules the body in absorption and assimilation of the foods eaten.
-It regulates body heat, sweating and controls the metabolism of the individual.
-Pittas basic elements are fire and water and have qualities of hot, moist, sour smelling, light and sharp.
-Pitta individuals, when in balance are very intelligent and quick thinkers and their digestion is good.
-When out of balance they can have fiery tempers, acne, hot flashes, bad breath and have extreme digestive irritations such as ulcers, heartburn and increased thirst.
+Here is a basic description of all three.
+Pitta Dosha is responsible for mental functions like intelligence, confidence, and organization.
+Pitta is also responsible for emotions such as joy, happiness, anger, and jealousy.
+It controls all digestive functions and enzymes and rules the body's absorption and assimilation of the foods eaten.
+It regulates body heat and sweating and controls the metabolism of the individual.
+Pitta's essential elements are fire and water and have hot, moist, sour-smelling, light, and sharp qualities.
+Pitta individuals, when in balance, are brilliant and quick thinkers, and their digestion is good.
+When out of balance, they can have fiery tempers, acne, hot flashes, bad breath, and extreme digestive irritations such as ulcers, heartburn, and increased thirst.

 Vata Dosha includes the individual's intuition, sensitivity, and imagination.
-It is responsible for the function of the nervous system, endocrine system, sense organs and movement inside of the body; this includes intestines, heart, colon and lungs.
-The basic elements for the Vata Dosha are wind and space.
-When the Vata Dosha is in balance they are very communicative, creative and resilient.
-When out of balance the Vata Dosha can experience fear, doubt and insecurity.
-They can suffer from intestine and bowel problems including gas and constipation.
-They will also suffer from weight loss, chapped and dry skin, constipation and gas.
+It is responsible for the function of the nervous system, endocrine system, sense organs, and movement inside the body, including the intestines, heart, colon, and lungs.
+The fundamental elements for the Vata Dosha are wind and space.
+When the Vata Dosha is in balance, they are very communicative, creative, and resilient.
+The Vata Dosha can experience fear, doubt, and insecurity when out of balance.
+They can suffer from intestine and bowel problems, including gas and constipation.
+They will also suffer from weight loss, chapped, dry skin, constipation, and gas.

-The Kapha Dosha is strong, calm and patient.
+The Kapha Dosha is strong, calm, and patient when in balance.
 They show healthy signs of love and forgiveness.
 Have clear lungs and are free of congestion and allergies.
-The basic elements for Kapha are earth and water.
-When out of balance they can suffer from greed, mental dullness and lack of motivation.
-They will have trouble controlling their weight, and become lethargic and are easily depressed and over possessive.
+The fundamental elements for Kapha are earth and water.
+When out of balance, they can suffer from greed, mental dullness, and lack of motivation.
+They will have trouble controlling their weight, become lethargic, and become easily depressed and over possessive.

-If you are unfamiliar with Ayurveda and wish to study more there are many websites with free information and some even have basic questionnaires you can take to get you started on this wonderful way of living.
-I have been practicing Ayurveda for over ten years and it is a wonderful way to create a healthy lifestyle.
+If you are unfamiliar with Ayurveda and wish to study more, there are many websites with free information, and some even have basic questionnaires you can take to get you started on this beautiful way of living.
+I have been practicing Ayurveda for over ten years, and it is a lovely way to create a healthy lifestyle.
+Namaste